cakephp/docs/en/appendices/2-7-migration-guide.rst

 ----------
 - ``Validation::notEmpty()`` has been renamed to ``Validation::notBlank()``.
 This aims to avoid confusion around the PHP `notEmpty()` function and that the validation rule accepts ``0`` as valid input.
-Don't forget to adjust your validation rule setup regarding this change.

 Controller